Indiana gas boom: Decline

+Environmental impact

+In total, over 1 Tft3 of natural gas and 105 Moilbbl of oil are estimated to have been extracted from the field.

 Smaller pockets of natural gas exist in Indiana at depths that could not be reached in the boom era.
-The state still had a small natural gas producing industry in 2008, but residents and industry consume about twice as much natural gas as the state produces.
+The state still had a small natural gas-producing industry in 2008, but residents and industry consume about twice as much natural gas as the state produces.
 In 2005 there were 338 active natural gas wells on the Trenton Field.
 In 2006 Indiana produced more than 290 e6ft3 of natural gas.
-This made it the 24th largest producing state, far below the major producers.
+This made it the 24th-largest-producing state, far below the major producers.

 It is estimated that only 10% of the oil was drilled from the Trenton Field, and approximately 900 Moilbbl may remain.
 Because of the size of the field, pumping gas back into the well to increase pressure, as is commonly done in smaller fields, is impossible.
 Because of the depth and limitations of hydraulic pumps, it was never cost effective to use them to extract oil.
-It was not until the 1990s that efficient methods of artificial lift were invented.
-This has allowed some of the oil to extracted, but at far higher cost than when sufficient natural gas is present.
+Advancements in artificial lift technology in the 1990s led to extraction of some of the oil, but at a relatively slow rate and high cost compared to more productive fields elsewhere.